This page describes macOS 10.14 (Mojave) specific information.

 TotalFinder works by altering the built-in system application Finder.app.

 In order to change some features of Finder, we use a technique called code injection.
 This means we add some additional code

 to the Finder program whilst it is running to do what we need.
 This is relatively safe - in fact we do not change any part of

 macOS on the disk.
 You only have to quit Finder via

 Command+Option+Esc, and the Finder will restart and everything will be

 as if TotalFinder was never running.

-However, in El Capitan and later the macOS developers added a feature that disallows this kind of modification even if you have administrator access.
+However, in macOS 10.11 (El Capitan) and later the macOS developers added a feature that disallows this kind of modification even if you have administrator access.
 It will also disallow other kinds of modifications (such as replacing parts of the system on disk).